dxdxdt/PALHM/doc/config-fmt.md

 format by the file name extension.
 The conversion only occurs when the name of the config file ends with `.jsonc`.

-To support the IEEE754 infinity, the accepated data types for some values are both string and number.
+To support the IEEE754 infinity, the data types used for some values are both string and number.
 The former will be parsed by the relevant type class before they are processed.

 ## Structure
 The format of the object feature table.